Top Moving Destinations In Florida: Suburbs Emerge As Top Spots For Homeownership Dreams

 After nearly a decade as the top migration destination in the U.S., Florida fell to second place in 2023, surpassed by Texas.
 Nonetheless, the state continues to attract and retain out-of-state residents at impressive levels, despite pandemic-related disruptions to mobility and ongoing economic challenges.
 According to our interstate migration study based on the latest data from the U.S. Census, approximately 1,755 people moved into Florida per day in 2023, while 1,380 left, resulting in a net gain of 375 new Florida residents daily — or 137,000 people over the year.

-While retirees continue to flock to Florida to enjoy their golden years, baby boomers now face competition from millennials and Gen Xers who are increasingly seeking a better work-life balance and improved homeownership opportunities.
-Florida’s appeal now extends beyond its warm climate to include desirable lifestyle amenities and relatively more affordable housing, especially compared to states like New York, California and Massachusetts.
+While retirees continue to flock to Florida to enjoy their golden years, baby boomers now face competition from Millennials and Gen Xers who are increasingly seeking a better work-life balance and opportunities for homeownership.
+Florida’s appeal now extends beyond its warm climate to include desirable lifestyle amenities and relatively more affordable housing, especially when compared to states like New York, California and Massachusetts.

 With these trends in mind, we set out to determine which areas in Florida are the most popular relocation destinations and what makes them stand out as the best places to live in 2025.
 Factoring in both state-to-state and local moves, our research shows that the Sunshine State remains a hotspot for mobility and home swapping, with Greater Tampa and East-Central Florida recording the biggest net migration gains.

-Meanwhile, retirees and baby boomers are flocking to Lee, Sarasota and Volusia counties.
+Meanwhile, retirees and baby boomers are flocking to Lee, Sarasota and Volusia Counties.
 Sumter County stands out, with an average newcomer age of 60 and a homeownership rate of 70%.
-These areas are experiencing an influx of older, wealthier homeowners, primarily from northern states, reinforcing Florida’s reputation as a top retirement destination.
+These areas are experiencing an influx of older, wealthier homeowners, primarily from northern states, which reinforces Florida’s reputation as a top retirement destination.

-Affordability remains a key factor driving outbound migration.
+Affordability is still a key factor driving outbound migration.
 Miami-Dade, for example, saw nearly 111,000 residents leave.
 While Miami remains a cultural and financial hub, escalating housing costs and worsening traffic congestion are pushing Floridians to seek more budget-friendly alternatives.
-The region’s affordability crisis—driven by skyrocketing rents and home prices—further accelerates this trend.
+The region’s affordability crisis — driven by skyrocketing rents and home prices — further accelerates this trend.

 These shifts carry long-term economic implications.
 Rising homeownership rates in fast-growing counties could bolster local economies but may also lead to affordability challenges if housing supply fails to keep pace.
 Fortunately, Florida is rapidly expanding its housing inventory, particularly in high-growth areas like Cape Coral and Port St. Lucie, helping to accommodate the influx of new residents.